Links to banks, stocks, exchanges…

 Stars are part of four reversal patterns:

 The third candlestick covers a significant part of the body of the first candlestick.
-Ideally, there is a price gap between the body of the star with both the first and third candles (shadows do not count), but not necessarily.
+Ideally, there is a price gap between the body of the star and both the first and third candles (shadows do not count), but it is not necessary.

 Evening Star